i7solar/i7solar/README.md

 ### Age - 21

 ### 🔭 I’m currently working on:
-    - SolarSystems, a suite of e-commerce automation solutions housed in one core software application.
+    - SolarSystems, a suite of e-commerce request-based automation solutions housed in one core software application.
 (GO, Python)
-    - Personal Projects in C#, GO, or C.
+    - Personal Projects in C#, GO, Python, or C.

 ### 🌱 I’m currently learning:
     - New frameworks and better design patters in C#.